The Connected Customer

 As the internet of things (IOT) grows, we will increasingly have sensors and devices monitoring our lives and the automatic execution strategy is likely to grow.
 We are seeing this strategy in the automotive industry through monitored cars, and in the appliance industry where our fridges can now reorder our groceries.

-This is a very powerful strategy but should be used sparingly.
+Automatic execution is a very powerful strategy but should be used sparingly.

 It also fits with adopting a long term strategy that focuses on customers.
 At Symphony3 we highly recommend customer-led transformation tied closely to business outcomes, with consideration given to both the short-term and long-term.
 This contrasts with much of the technology-first transformation in the marketplace at the moment, where customer needs and business outcomes are becoming an afterthought.